Fiddle Leaf Fig plants (Ficus lyrata) are known for their large, glossy leaves that make a bold statement in any room.

 It can also be caused by damage to the roots during the transplanting process.

-If you just have moved or repotted your Fiddle Leaf Fig and start to see the leaves drooping, it may be suffering from transplant shock.
+If you have just moved or repotted your Fiddle Leaf Fig and start to see droopy leaves, it may be suffering from transplant shock.

-Other signs of transplant shock include yellowing leaves, wilting, and stunted growth.
+The symptoms of transplant shock can vary but typically include wilting, yellowing, and stunted growth.

 In general, it will have an overall unhealthy appearance.

-Usually, the best thing for a plant in transplant shock is to give it time to adjust to its new environment.
+Usually, the best approach for a plant experiencing transplant shock is to give it time to adjust to its new environment.

-Do not fertilize the plant during this time as it will be stressed and unable to use the fertilizer.
+Do not fertilize the plant during this time, as it will be stressed and unable to effectively utilize the fertilizer.

-If the plant does not improve after a few weeks, you may need to transplant it to a new location or pot.
+If the plant’s condition does not improve after a few weeks, you may need to consider changing its environment by transplanting it to a new location or pot, giving it the best chance to thrive.

 How To Prevent Fiddle Leaf Fig Leaves From Drooping